Christian Yelich Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 19th in MLB.
+- The Reds pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.88).
+- The Reds have a 4.91 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 25th in baseball in home runs surrendered (116 total, 1.3 per game).
+- The Reds give up the fifth-most home runs in baseball (118 total, 1.3 per game).

-- Abbott (4-0) gets the starting nod for the Reds in his seventh start of the season.
-He has a 1.21 ERA in 37 1/3 innings pitched, with 42 strikeouts.

-- The lefty last pitched on Sunday against the San Diego Padres, when he tossed 7 2/3 innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Monday against the Washington Nationals, when he went five innings, allowing two earned runs while giving up six hits.

-- The 24-year-old has amassed an ERA of 1.21, with 10.1 strikeouts per nine innings, in six games this season.
-Opponents are hitting .155 against him.
+- The 29-year-old has amassed an ERA of 6.72, with 7.4 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.